- Remove money from your home with Harpenden Building Society equity release

 Ms T from Hammersmith

-Tough to mortgage property titles include properties built or converted into dwellings more than 10 years ago, properties with a large number/scale of outbuildings, grades l and ll* Listed Buildings in England & Wales (Grades A and B in Scotland; A, B+ and B1 in Northern Ireland), properties with flying or creeping freeholds which comprise over 15% of the total floor area and properties in coastal areas that may be affected by erosion.
+Tough-to-mortgage property titles include properties built or converted into dwellings more than 10 years ago, properties with a large number/scale of outbuildings, grades l and ll* Listed Buildings in England & Wales (Grades A and B in Scotland; A, B+ and B1 in Northern Ireland), properties with flying or creeping freeholds that comprise over 15% of the total floor area, and properties in coastal areas that may be affected by erosion.

-Difficult to mortgage property types include properties where proposed building works have not yet commenced, age restricted properties, right to buy – properties in Scotland, properties with unregistered titles subject to these being registered as part of the legal process and freehold flats (England, Wales, Northern Ireland).
+Difficult-to-mortgage property types include properties where proposed building works have not yet commenced, age-restricted properties, right–to–buy properties in Scotland, properties with unregistered titles, subject to registration as part of the legal process, and freehold flats (England, Wales, Northern Ireland).

-Common loan to valuesof Standard Chartered mortgages for over 60s, Direct Line retirement mortgages over 65, Sainsburys mortgages over 65, Skipton Building Society interest only lifetime mortgages for over 60s, Nottingham Building Society later life interest only mortgages over 60 and National Counties Building Society interest only lifetime mortgages for people over 60 are 40%, 60% and 70%.
+The typical loan-to-values of Standard Chartered mortgages for over 60s, Direct Line retirement mortgages over 65, Sainsbury’s mortgages over 65, Skipton Building Society interest-only lifetime mortgages for over 60s, Nottingham Building Society later life interest-only mortgages over 60 and National Counties Building Society interest-only lifetime mortgages for people over 60 are 40%, 60% and 70%.

 - New Build Properties Lifetime Mortgage